 The two most common types of diabetes are type I and type II.

 Type I diabetes is the kind of diabetes most commonly found in young people.
 Type I diabetes is an autoimmune disease caused by the body’s immune system (the disease fighting part of your body) attacking the cells of the pancreas that make insulin.
-There are some genes (information in your cells that usually come from mom or dad) that make a person more likely to develop type I diabetes.
-Even if you have a gene that makes you more likely to get diabetes, there probably still has to be another event that upsets and “activates” the immune system.
+Some genes (information in your cells that usually come from mom or dad) make a person more likely to develop type I diabetes.
+Even if you have a gene that makes you more likely to get diabetes, there probably still has to be another event (like a viral syndrome) that upsets and “activates” the immune system.
 The immune system then attacks and destroys the beta cells (insulin producing cells) of the pancreas.
 This stops your body from being able to make insulin on its own, and you get type I diabetes.

-Once you develop type I diabetes it never goes away.
+Once you develop type I diabetes, it never goes away.
 There is no cure for diabetes at this time.
-To stay healthy, you must take insulin shots or use an insulin pump every day to help your body use the sugars in your food.
+To stay healthy, you must take insulin every day (given in shots or in an insulin pump) to help your body use the sugars in your food.
 People with type I diabetes can live long and healthy lives if they take their insulin and keep their blood sugars under control.

-Type II diabetes is most common in adults, but more teens have type II diabetes now than ever before.
-You get type II diabetes when you develop “insulin resistance,” which means that your body needs higher than usual amounts of insulin because it cannot use the insulin efficiently and you are not able to make enough extra insulin to keep blood sugars normal.
-You are most likely to develop type II diabetes if you have a family history of diabetes and are overweight.
+Type II diabetes is more common in adults, but more teens have type II diabetes now than ever before.
+You get type II diabetes when you develop “insulin resistance.”
+This is when your body needs higher than usual amounts of insulin to control your blood sugars because it cannot use the insulin efficiently and you are not able to make enough extra insulin to keep blood sugars normal.
+You are more likely to develop type II diabetes if you have a family history of diabetes and are overweight.

 With type II diabetes, you can often keep your blood sugar under control by eating a healthy diet, exercising, and taking pills that help your body to either make more insulin or do a better job using the insulin that it already makes.
 Sometimes people with type II diabetes also need to take insulin shots to keep their blood sugar under control.